ColumbiaRoad/a-b-doer/README.md

 and with a watcher for file changes `npm run watch path/to/test/folder`

+Command opens the test's URL in a browser and injects the built js and style files to site's DOM.

 # Test structure

 Tests can be created to under any folder.
 All tests should at least have buildspec.json crated in test's own folder or its parent's folder.